Farscape-themed lapel pins

 9. Pin number nine is a Peacekeeper Identity Chip, which is what passes for security at Gammak Bases and other important (yet somehow easily infiltrated, at least at first) military facilities.
 A proper Ident Chip is 21/2" high and 11/2" wide, or a close approximation in whatever Sebaceans use for measurement.
 This version is half as high and wide: 11/4" by 3/4".
 It's mostly reflective silver metal, with black and red detail.
 It's also a lot brighter and shinier than the picture.

 10. Pin number ten is John Crichton, an astronaut.
 Who was shot through a wormhole and, well, you probably know the rest.
-This rendition of IASA's lost scientist was provided by Scaper from California's Gold Country.
+This rendition of IASA's lost scientist was provided by a Scaper from California's Gold Country.
 Crichton's features have been silkscreened onto a cloisonné pin, with dark nickel outlines.
 He's 11/4" wide and about the same height.

 12. Pin number twelve is Sikozu Svala Shanti Sugaysi Shanu, just plain Sikozu to her friends (assuming she had any).
 The product of the feverish brain of yet another talented Scaper, she's portrayed doing something incredibly spoilerish from Farscape's last season.
 The gold plated pin is 1" high and 5/8" wide.